 The CDC’s sleep hygiene recommendations.

-Anne Germain’s presentation: Treating Nightmares with Imagery Scripting & Rehearsal (pdf).
+Anne Germain’s research: Treating Nightmares with Imagery Scripting & Rehearsal (pdf).